Hlee50/abusescanner/README.md

-# AbuseScanner
+# Abuse.ch CLI
-AbuseScanner is a CLI API client, written in Python, that scans malicious URLs or file hashes through cross-querying multiple Abuse.ch databases.
+Abuse.ch CLI is a CLI API client, written in Python, that scans malicious URLs or file hashes through cross-querying multiple Abuse.ch databases.

-The client calls the URLhaus, ThreatFox, and/or Malware Bazaar APIs to look up inputted URLs or file hashes in their respective databases.
-Published URLs, IOCs, or file hashes are known to be malicious.
+This client queries the URLhaus, ThreatFox, and/or Malware Bazaar APIs to check URLs or file hashes against their respective databases.
+All published URLs, IOCs, and file hashes are known to be malicious.

 An Auth-Key from your abuse.ch account (https://auth.abuse.ch/) is required for the client to make requests to any Abuse.ch API.